 - Theft and fraud.
 Theft and fraud are criminal offences and result in a director's personal liability. - Securities law.
 Securities legislation provides numerous disclosure and insider trading provisions.
 If breached, a director can be personally liable (criminally and civilly). - Insolvency law.
 Managing directors must file a petition of insolvency no later than 60 days from the company becoming insolvent (as defined in the Insolvency Act 1914).
-A managing director is personally liable to third party creditors for losses arising from late filing. - Health and safety.
+A managing director is personally liable to third party creditors for losses arising from late filing.
+On 1 July 2010 the Austrian Banruptcy Reform entered into force.
+The reform facilitates compositions in bankruptcy proceedings. - Health and safety.
 A managing director is responsible and liable for the company's compliance with health and safety, and environmental laws.
 He can delegate this responsibility, and liability, to an employee with sufficient authority. - Environment.
 See above, Health and safety. - Anti-trust.
 A managing director can be liable to the company or third parties for losses (such as fines imposed on the company by the authorities) caused by his breaches of anti-trust law. - Other.
 A managing director is personally liable for tax and social security contributions that cannot be collected by the tax authorities or social security agency due to his negligence.